 No Application Fee

 There are companies who specialize in facilitating FAFSA applications, but they typically charge a fee.
-The FAFSA itself is free, and is completed online in 30-45 minutes, if all the necessary information’s to hand.
+The FAFSA itself is free, and is completed online in 30-45 minutes, if all the necessary information is at hand.

 Information Required to Submit a FAFSA